Sensory Cascades and Pathways – Natural and Artificial Neural Networks

 Conclusion

 Artificial neural networks are modelled after the brain’s interconnected neural system and are created to simulate its electrical activity using perceptron units with weighted connections.
 Neural networks are efficient at modelling olfactory systems for different animals.
 The comparable structure developed via machine learning showed a remarkably similar structure to that of the brain.
 This finding demonstrates how the brain is perfectly designed to process olfactory signals.
-Additionally, artificial neural networks can be used to mimic the vision process in animals, such as the honeybee, to allow computer-programmed machines, such as MAVs, to accurately perceive and navigate through their environment.
+Additionally, artificial neural networks can be used to mimic the vision process in animals, such as the honeybee, to allow computer-programmed machines, such as MAVs, to accurately perceive and navigate through their .
 Beyond that, ANNs can be used to help model a system, such as the gustatory neural system, and thus be able to understand the system by tuning the inputs to analyze and understand what is really going on.
 Applying that knowledge can aid in the manipulation, mimicking, and fine tuning of said system.

 References